xatkit-bot-platform/xatkit-core-library-i18n/README.md

 | Spanish (Spain) | es_ES       |
 | Catalan | ca       |

+Note that ISO 639-1 for catalan is ca while ISO 639-2 is cat, we now support the two variations

 **Default language*: the library defaults to this language if the provided locale isn't supported or if a translation is missing.